7 Mistakes Ruining Your ADHD Notion Setup

 Expecting yourself to organize while you’re thinking.
 ADHD brains are high-speed idea generators.
 If your Notion setup forces you to categorize an idea the second it surfaces, you’ll either lose the idea or get distracted by the organization process itself.

 Create a “Digital Junk Drawer.”
-A single button or a basic list at the very top of your dashboard.
+A single button or basic list at the very top of your dashboard.
 Dump the thought, hit enter, get back to what you were doing.
 Organize it later during your admin window.
 Capture now, sort never — I mean, sort later.

 Thinking in Time, Not Energy